-Laser Periodontal Treatment & Cost
+Laser Gum Treatment Cost "LANAP" & "REPAIR"

-Gum Disease Treatment Cost
+How much does LANAP Gum Disease Treatment Cost?

 On average, the patient can expect to spend about $85 for the treatment of gingivitis.
 The cost depends on the nature of the gum infection.